fardeen9983/Ultimate-Dux/Languages/TypeScipt/Readme.md

 ## Compile

-Typescript files end with the `.ts` extension and using the typescript cli command `tsc`.
+Typescript files end with the `.ts` extension and using the typescript CLI command `tsc`.

 Just point your terminal/cmd to the directory containing TypeScript files and do this: